read-my-name/leetcode-Lib/README.md

 # Leetcode Answer and Explanation

 ## Introduction
-Welcome to Algo lib respository.
-I want to share the question that I have met and discover from leetcode at here.
+Welcome to leetcode lib sharing respository.
+I would like to share the question that I have discovered and solved from leetcode at here.

 ## Content
 <details open>